ram89toronto/bakery_sales_cycle/README.md

-# bakery_sales_cycle
+# bakery_sales_analysis
-Understanding Sales Cycle of Products in a Bakery
+Understanding Products Seasonality in a Bakery

-Sales Cycle is common scenario in many business.
-Optimizing products according to sales cycle can improve in designing a better marketing strategy
+Product Seasonality is common scenario in many business.
+Optimizing products according to seasonality can improve in designing a better marketing strategy

 Date - Plays a key role .